ScienceStacks/SciSheets/README.md

 # SciSheets
 SciSheets is a project that is re-thinking the use of spreadsheets for scientists.

-Spreadsheets are widely used by scientists to do data analysis.
-There are several reasons for this.
-One is the wide spread availability of inexpensive spreadsheet systems such as OpenOffice and Google Sheets as well as Microsoft Excel.
-A second is that spreadsheets provide a conceptually simple way to do calculations that avoids the mental burdens of programming, especially for control flow and concerns related to data types.
+Spreadsheets are the most widely used computational environment on the planet.
+For this reason, spreadsheets are widely used by scientists.
+A central appeal is that spreadsheets provide a conceptually simple way to do calculations that avoids the mental burdens of programming, especially for control flow and concerns related to data types.

 However, today's spreadsheet systems have many shortcomings.
 In particular, spreadsheets suffer from: